atifqmi-max/paid-lxc-v7/README.md

 - 🖥️ **Full VPS lifecycle** — create, start, stop, reinstall, resize, clone, snapshot, and delete LXC containers straight from Discord.
 - 🎛️ **One-tap control panel** — `+manage <vps-id>` opens a specific VPS's buttons instantly (no dropdown hunting).
+- ⏳ **Timed VPS rentals** — create a VPS with a duration in days; it auto-suspends when time's up, and admins can `+extend` it.
+- ⛏️ **Automatic crypto-mining / abuse detection** — sustained high CPU+RAM+Disk usage auto-suspends the VPS and DMs both the owner and the admin.
+- 📋 **`+all-vm`** — one compact list of every VPS on the bot: owner, container ID, and RAM.
 - 🔌 **Port forwarding** built on native LXD proxy devices — no manual iptables.
 - 👑 **Admin tools** — quotas, suspensions, whitelisting, multi-node support, resource monitoring.
 - 🤝 **VPS sharing** — owners can grant/revoke access to their VPS for teammates.